BAM-PFA/guerrillatv/_collections/_essays/2020-08-17_steve-seid-confrontation-tv.md

   </div>
 </div>

 As makeshift and spontaneous as this venture may have seemed, there was a chasing after order.
 Monies raised from cable systems, a few smaller foundations, and personal contributions put about $16,000 into the kitty.<sup><a href="#15" id="15a">15</a></sup> Many of the TVTV crew brought along their own camera packages, greatly expanding their accumulated tech resources, and making it possible to have multiple crews covering the convention.
-An instructional checklist—eventually published in the Winter 1972 issue of <i>Radical Software</i>—offered the participants coverage guidelines with such headings as “Things to Tape,” “Delegates,” “The Media,” “Pseudo-Events,” “Confrontations,” and “Style.”
+An instructional checklist—eventually published in the <a href="https://radicalsoftware.org/e/volume2nr1.html" target="blank">Winter 1972 issue</a> of <i>Radical Software</i>—offered the participants coverage guidelines with such headings as “Things to Tape,” “Delegates,” “The Media,” “Pseudo-Events,” “Confrontations,” and “Style.”
 Additional guidelines covered the overarching categories of “Hardware,” “Software,” “Content,” and “Decision Structure.”

 <div class="row">
   <div class="col-sm-7 col-xl-12">